Start your Magento to Shopify Order migration here!

 - Import the ready Excel file using the Excelify app.

-Each of the steps to migrate Orders from Magento to Shopify in details:
+Steps on how to migrate Orders from Magento to Shopify

 1. Export Orders data tables from the Magento database